What To Do At Cruise Port Costa Maya Mexico?

 The cruise port Costa Maya is located on the Southeastern coastline of Mexico and opened in 2021.
 This unique port was designed exclusively to welcome cruise sailors visiting the beautiful Costa Maya coast.

 The cruise port can accommodate up to four ships at the same time.
-I visited the cruise port in Costa Maya, Mexico 🇲🇽, when I sailed with Virgin Voyages.
-However other cruise lines dock at this cruise port, some other cruise lines include:
+I visited the cruise port in Costa Maya, Mexico 🇲🇽, when I sailed with Virgin Voyages cruise in the Mayan Sol itinerary.
+However, other cruise lines dock at this cruise port, some other cruise lines include:

 In October 2024, Royal Caribbean announced a major investment in the cruise port Costa Maya Mexico, and the adjacent land (plans for completion by 2027).
 Guests sailing with the Royal Caribbean cruise line will have access to their new port day experience called “Perfect Day Mexico”.
 The other cruise lines will only be able to enjoy the port facilities.